mberezet/HFT/doc/design.md

 ##Table of Index
 1. Background
 2. Design Overview
+	- 2.1 Identification of Arbitrage
+	- 2.2 Pipeline
 3. Data and Communication
 	- 3.1 Raw Data
 	- 3.2 Preprocesing and Floating-Point Approximation